Tony Alfaro

-José Antonio "Tony" Alfaro Vázquez (born 15 June 1993) is a Mexican professional footballer who plays as a defender for Major League Soccer club New York City FC.
+José Antonio "Tony" Alfaro Vázquez (born 15 June 1993) is a Mexican professional footballer who plays as a defender for USL Championship club El Paso Locomotive.

 Early career

 Alfaro spent his entire college career at California State University, Dominguez Hills.
 He made a total of 75 appearances for the Toros and tallied 10 goals and six assists.

 He also played in the Premier Development League for Ventura County Fusion.

 Professional career

-Seattle Sounders FC
+Seattle Sounders

 On 14 January 2016, Alfaro was selected in the second round (27th overall) of the 2016 MLS SuperDraft by Seattle Sounders FC.
 He signed a professional contract with the club two months later.

 On 25 March 2016, Alfaro made his professional debut for USL affiliate club Seattle Sounders FC 2 in a match against Sacramento Republic and conceded a penalty in the 62nd minute.
 Sacramento would convert their PK and win 1–0.

 On 28 May 2016, Alfaro made his first-team debut for Seattle Sounders FC as a substitute for injured captain Brad Evans in the team's 1–2 loss against the New England Revolution.

-On 4 March 2018, Alfaro received a red card in the 83rd minute, as the Sounders lost its opening game of the 2018 season 1–0 to recent expansion team Los Angeles FC.
+On 4 March 2018, Alfaro received a red card in the 83rd minute, as the Sounders lost its opening game of the 2018 season 1–0 to recent expansion team Los Angeles.